 Course Code: 04-17

-Contact: Ysa Romero
+Contact: Ysa Wilson

-Prerequisites: Medical Clinical Clerkship
+Prerequisites: 2-week rotation: Any One Core Clerkship.
+4-week rotation: Medical Clinical Clerkship

 Residents/Students will become part of the Nephrology Division and participate in all its activities.
 The Division is responsible for the patients at Bellevue Hospital, Tisch Hospital and Veterans Hospital with nephrology, electrolyte and hypertensive diseases.
 Residents/Students will see these patients and discuss them with the nephrology fellows.
 These patients are evaluated with an attending nephrology consultant each day on rounds and the problem patients are evaluated at a weekly clinical conference.
 Each week the current nephrology biopsies are reviewed at the combined medical-pathology conference.